dnvriend/sbt-haskell/README.md

 ## Introduction
 I want to learn Haskell the language and am not (yet) interested in the Haskell build infrastructure.
-As I know Sbt and Scala (a little) I have created this very simple plugin that watches Haskell source files put in `src/main/haskell`, compiles them using ghc that you must install on your system and puts the object files in `target/haskell/output` and puts the executable in `target/haskell`.
-It will also run the Haskell executable.
+As I know Sbt and Scala (a little) I have created this very simple plugin that watches Haskell source files put in `src/main/haskell` and Haskell test files in `src/test/haskell`, compiles them using ghc that you must installed on your system (read [Installing Haskell] further down) using the `compile` task and test your project using the `test` task.
+The plugin will put object files in `target/haskell/output` and the executable in `target/haskell`.
+It will also run the Haskell executable using the `run` task.

-The plugin is great for studying Haskell using the workflow you already know so using SBT with the `~haskellTest` task and using IntelliJ IDEA with the [official Haskell Language support plugin from Jetbrains v0.5.2](https://plugins.jetbrains.com/plugin/7453) which gives your syntax highlighting and more really feels familiar.
+The plugin is great for studying Haskell using the workflow you already know so using SBT with the `~test` task and using IntelliJ IDEA with the [official Haskell Language support plugin from Jetbrains v0.5.2](https://plugins.jetbrains.com/plugin/7453) which gives your syntax highlighting and more really feels familiar.